What's Inside?

 The Expanded Maternity Leave Law offers generous benefits for mothers, regardless of civil status, in the workforce.
 Here’s what you can expect:

-- An additional 15 days of paid leave given to solo parents provided you have a valid Solo Parent ID issued by the DSWD under the Solo Parents’ Welfare Act.
+• An additional 15 days of paid maternity leave given to solo parents, for a total of 120 days.
+This requires a valid Solo Parent ID issued under RA 11861 (Expanded Solo Parents’ Welfare Act).

 In case of overlapping maternity benefit claims (e.g., one miscarriage or emergency termination of pregnancy after another, or a live childbirth followed by miscarriage), you shall be granted maternity leave benefits for the two contingencies in a consecutive manner.
 For SSS members, the amount of benefit corresponding to the period where there is an overlap shall be deducted from the current maternity benefit claim.
 For multiple childbirths (e.g. twins), a woman shall be granted only one maternity benefit, regardless of the number of offspring/children per delivery.